nanoporetech/tombo/docs/plotting.rst

 K-mer Level Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to investigate the k-mer signal current levels of a particular set of reads, the ``plot kmer`` command is provided.
+In order to investigate the k-mer signal current levels of a particular set of reads, the ``tombo plot kmer`` command is provided.
 This plot extracts the observed signal levels from a set of reads and groups the signal by the local genomic sequence context (k-mer) and plots the resulting distributions of signal levels.

 ----

 .. figure::  _images/kmer_levels.png
    :align: center
-   :scale: 30%

    Example k-mer current level distribution plot

 ----